EndangeredMassa/endangeredmassa.github.com/_posts/2014-07-12-open-source-hangout.md

 and/or other news.

-There will always be a primary topic that in some way involves open source.
+There will always be a primary topic related to developing open source software.
 However, unlike traditional podcasts, we'll try to invite the community to participate in the discussion!